alanbriangh/RECON-Scripts/README.md

 8) Using a tool called relative-url-extractor by Jobert Abma (https://github.com/jobertabma/relative-url-extractor) for  collect all the relative paths which are present in the JavaScript files.

+9)At this point, the script will pass all the domains present in domains.txt to nmap and will store the result inside the nmapscans

 Personal additions:
 * Creation of folder with domain name